risunCode/DownAria/README.md

 # 🎵 DownAria

+# Im here Glad to say.
+Now this project is open source, you freely to modify, use and fork this repository
+- thank you. ~ risunCode

 **Social Media Video Downloader** — Free, fast, and easy-to-use tool for downloading videos from social media.
 No registration, no limits, no BS.

 ![Next.js](https://img.shields.io/badge/Next.js-16-black?logo=next.js)